-10.1.4.
-Statutory External Auditor in office at the date of this Prospectus

-• Deloitte, represented by João Carlos Henriques Gomes Ferreira, who is registered with the Portuguese Institute of Chartered Accountants (Ordem dos Revisores Oficiais de Contas) under no. 43 and with the CMVM under no. 20161389.
+- The Issuer; - Members of the Board of Directors in office at the date of this Prospectus; - Members of the Statutory Audit Board in office at the date of this Prospectus; and - Statutory External Auditor in office at the date of this Prospectus (Deloitte, represented by João Carlos Henriques Gomes Ferreira, who is registered with the Portuguese Institute of Chartered Accountants (Ordem dos Revisores Oficiais de Contas) under No. 43 and with the CMVM under No. 20161389).